Estrone: Levels

+When estrone is used too much or taken in large amounts, it can cause toxicity, leading to symptoms like nausea and vomiting.
+Estrone should be stored in its original package or container to maintain its quality and effectiveness.

 Chemistry

 Estrone, also known as estra-1,3,5(10)-trien-3-ol-17-one, is a naturally occurring estrane steroid with double bonds at the C1, C3, and C5 positions, a hydroxyl group at the C3 position, and a ketone group at the C17 position.
 The name estrone was derived from the chemical terms estrin (estra-1,3,5(10)-triene) and ketone.

 The chemical formula of estrone is C18H22O2 and its molecular weight is 270.366 g/mol.
 It is a white, odorless, solid crystalline powder, with a melting point of 254.5 °C (490 °F) and a specific gravity of 1.23.
 Estrone is combustible at high temperatures, with the products carbon monoxide (CO) and carbon dioxide (CO2).

 Medical use

 Estrone has been available as an injected estrogen for medical use, for instance in hormone therapy for menopausal symptoms, but it is now mostly no longer marketed.

+Estrone, as part of hormone replacement therapy (HRT), is frequently used to treat symptoms caused by estrogen deficiency in peri and post-menopausal women.
+This therapy aims to enhance overall health and relieve menopausal symptoms related to estrogen imbalance.
+Additionally, estrone and other estrogens are used to prevent osteoporosis in postmenopausal women who are at high risk of fractures and cannot tolerate alternative medications.
+Estrogens are absorbed efficiently by the body and subsequently inactivated in the liver, making them effective in HRT and osteoporosis prevention.